summerhuang2014/releasing-research-code/I_README.md

+# Code for paper "An information-theoretic framework for learning models of instance-independent label noise".

+## 1. Gather LID sequences for the given dataset
+#### 1.1 The given dataset
+Some noisy dataset labels with symmetric noise transition matrices are provided in the directory "./given_datasets/intact/".
+Its title indicates its underlying clean dataset (CIFAR-10 or MNIST), the amount of noise in it and the random seed used to generate this noisy dataset.
+An example: `"./given_datasets/intact/cifar-10_train_labels_seed_42_add_20.0.npy"` is an intact CIFAR-10 dataset with 20% symmetric noise rate (generated with random seed 42).

+#### 1.2 Gather LID sequences

+An example:
+`CUDA_VISIBLE_DEVICES=0 python main.py -l ./given_datasets/intact/cifar-10_train_labels_seed_42_add_20.0.npy -d cifar-10 -b 128`
+`-l`: location of the given noisy dataset
+`-d`: dataset in ['mnist', 'cifar-10']
+`-b`: training batch size number.

+It should be noted that to estimate the noise transition matrix of a given dataset, we used minimum 10 random seeds with a fixed set of noise vectors (the fixed uniform alpha-set), which requires sufficient GPU computational power.
+The bottom part of the code `main.py` can be modified to reduce the number of random seeds used for a smaller trial.

+#### Expected result
+LID sequences would be generated under the directory "./lid".
+Note that different devices could generate different LID sequences even with the same seed.
+However, on the same device, with the same random seed and running with complete number of epochs, the LID sequences can be replicated with our code.
+It is recommended to gather the LID sequences on the same device.

+## 2. Gather LID sequences for the given dataset

+## Requirements:
+pytorch, numpy, scipy

-# Tips for Publishing Research Code
+[to delete]# Tips for Publishing Research Code

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/0/08/Logo_for_Conference_on_Neural_Information_Processing_Systems.svg/1200px-Logo_for_Conference_on_Neural_Information_Processing_Systems.svg.png" width=200>

-**💡 Collated best practices from most popular ML research repositories - *now official guidelines at NeurIPS 2020!***
+[to delete]**💡 Collated best practices from most popular ML research repositories - *now official guidelines at NeurIPS 2020!***

 Based on analysis of more than 200 Machine Learning repositories, these recommendations facilitate reproducibility and correlate with GitHub stars - for more details, see our [our blog post](https://medium.com/paperswithcode/ml-code-completeness-checklist-e9127b168501).

 For NeurIPS 2020 code submissions it is recommended (but not mandatory) to use the [README.md template](templates/README.md) and check as many items on the ML Code Completeness Checklist (described below) as possible.

-## 📋 README.md template
+[to delete]## 📋 README.md template

 We provide a [README.md template](templates/README.md) that you can use for releasing ML research repositories.
 The sections in the template were derived by looking at existing repositories, seeing which had the best reception in the community, and then looking at common components that correlate with popularity.

-## ✓ ML Code Completeness Checklist
+[to delete]## ✓ ML Code Completeness Checklist

 We compiled this checklist by looking at what's common to the most popular ML research repositories.
 In addition, we prioritized items that facilitate reproducibility and make it easier for others build upon research code.